 For researchers, there are a number of ways for sharing datasets beyond their own research teams.1

 Early in a project, researchers should determine whether there are any institutional, funder, or legal restrictions that would prevent or place conditions on the sharing of their data.
 For example, in order to share some types of data, you may be required to develop a Data Use Agreement that is signed by the Office of Research.
-See the Data Use Agreement (DUA) Frequently Asked Questions page on the Office of Research's website for more information on this possible requirement.
+Contact the Office of Research for more information.

-1. Cornell University's Research Data Management Service Group's page on "Sharing Data" was a useful resource in developing this list of options for sharing.
+1. Cornell University's Research Data Management Service Group's page on "Sharing and Archiving Data" was a useful resource in developing this list of options for sharing.

 Data creators may have to format, describe, clean, and de-identify their data to ensure that other researchers will find the datasets useful and understandable and in order to protect, if applicable, the privacy of human subjects.The UK Data Archive offers rich guidance on "Preparing data for deposit" that is relevant starting point for researchers who are sharing their data with other researchers and who are publishing their data through deposit in a data repository.
 Researchers should follow any instructions that journal publishers and repositories provide on readying their data for deposit.